mayconfmelo/min-article/src/sub/collectors.typ

 /**
-= Acknowledgments Command
+== Acknowledgments
 :acknowledgments:
 Collects acknowledgments data.
-Also set using the `#article(acknowledgments)` command.
+Also set using the `#article(acknowledgments)` option.
 Can be used multiple times anywhere in the source code.

 data <- content
   The appendix content.